MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md

 ### [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)]
 [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)] includes several PowerShell cmdlets that enable you to create, configure, and remove [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instances from a command line interface.
 To create a web server instance, you use the [New-NAVWebServerInstance](Microsoft.Dynamics.Nav.Management/new-navwebserverinstance.md) cmdlet, which has the following advantages over Setup:

--   You can create multiple web server intances.
+-   You can create multiple web server instances.

 -   You have more flexibility regarding the deployment structure of the [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instances on IIS.
 For example, you can create a parent instance (rootsite) that can have one or more child instances (subsites).